ilyakava/ISL/ISL_chap3_Ex.md

     b. `50 + 20*4.0 + 0.07*110 + 35*1 + 0.01*4.0*110 + -10*4.0*1 = 137.1` in thousands of dollars.

     c.
 We should be looking at the p-values in the model for the ß4 coeficient in order to determine whether or not the interaction effect is significant to the model.
-The coeficient only tells us how significant the interaction is relevant to the other parameters in the model, while the p-value would tell us how significant the interaction is with all other things kept constant.
+The coefficient only tells us how significant the interaction is relevant to the other parameters in the model, while the p-value would tell us how significant the interaction is with all other things kept constant.

 4. In the case of an accurate fit, ß2 and ß3 would be near zero.